awsdocs/amazon-s3-user-guide/doc_source/create-lifecycle.md

 1. You configure lifecycle rules by defining rules to transition objects to the Standard\-IA, One Zone\-IA, Glacier, and Deep Archive storage classes\.
 For more information, see [Storage Classes](https://docs.aws.amazon.com/AmazonS3/latest/dev/storage-class-intro.html) in the *Amazon Simple Storage Service Developer Guide*\.

    You can define transitions for current or previous object versions, or for both current and previous versions\.
 Versioning enables you to keep multiple versions of an object in one bucket\.
-For more information about versioning, see [How Do I Enable or Suspend Versioning for an S3 Bucket?](enable-versioning.md)\.
+For more information about versioning, see [How do I enable or suspend versioning for an S3 Bucket?](enable-versioning.md)\.

    1. Select **Current version** to define transitions that are applied to the current version of the object\.